HDC90/neogeotrainingmode/README.md

 # Neo Geo Training Mode #

 ## Getting Started ###
 Neo Geo Training Mode (NTM) is a tool on top of Fightcade witch gives you Dummy control and record/play features for Garou Mark Of The Wolves.

 ### Prerequisites ###
 * Install [python 3.7](https://www.python.org/ftp/python/3.7.3/python-3.7.3.exe)
 * Latest [Unibios](http://unibios.free.fr/download.html) and be able to use it in offline Fightcade 1
 * Latest [Fightcade 1](https://www.fightcade.com/download/windows)

 ### Features ###
 * Dummy control
 * Record and play p2 inputs

 ### Instructions ###
 1. Click on **Clone or Download** and **Download ZIP**
 2. Run run_iv.bat and test your controller inputs
 3. Report your controller inputs in input_map.ini **player 2 and "Stop" inputs must be letters (ex: Z for Up input)**

+### Usage ###
-4. Run offline fightcade emulator, garou (in mvs only, press START+A+B+C in game to open unibios menu) and enable infinite power, infinite life and infinite time
+1. Run offline fightcade emulator, garou (in mvs only, press START+A+B+C in game to open unibios menu) and enable infinite power, infinite life and infinite time
-5. Chose P1 and P2 characters
+2. Chose P1 and P2 characters
-6. run run_ntm.bat and start training
+3. run run_ntm.bat and start training

 ### Default ini ###
 ```
 [p1 controls]
 p1-up = ABS_HAT0Y